-Almost December already?!
-As christmas and the new year come charging in, many people find themselves in the December rush and struggle to find time to fit everything in.
-Whilst you might be eyeing up the christmas and boxing day sales, don't forget your health fund benefits will also expire on Dec 31st for most health funds.
+As Christmas and the New Year come charging in, many people find themselves in the December rush and struggle to find time to fit everything in.
+Whilst you might be eyeing up the Christmas and Boxing Day sales, don't forget that health fund benefits will also expire on Dec 31st.

 Here's some tips on how to make the most of them: